 *A 100/300/100 with no comprehensive and collision coverage represents the minimum coverage policy offered by most insurers that can satisfy California law for most drivers.

-In California, a DUI conviction stays on your driving record for 10 years, and insurance companies often view this as a serious risk when setting rates.
-While many insurers begin to lower premiums after three to five years, a DUI can influence pricing for up to seven years.
-California law also requires drivers with a DUI conviction to file an SR‑22 and maintain it for a specified period, typically around three years, which further affects insurance costs.
+In California, a DUI conviction stays on your driving record for 10 years, and insurance companies view this as a serious risk when setting rates.
+Insurers lower premiums after three to five years, though a DUI affects pricing for up to seven years.
+California law requires drivers with a DUI conviction to file an SR-22 and maintain it for three years, affecting insurance costs throughout that period.

 Additional Costs to Consider When Having a DUI in California

-While your car insurance premiums will surge after a DUI, several less obvious expenses can significantly impact your budget, so it’s smart to prepare accordingly.
+Your car insurance premiums surge after a DUI, but several less obvious expenses affect your budget.

 - Fines and fees.
-California drivers convicted of DUI face base court fines ranging from roughly $390 to $1,000.
-Still, mandatory assessments, state penalties, and county fees can push total costs into the $1,800 to $2,500 range for a first offense.
-Repeat DUI offenses, or those with aggravating factors like high blood alcohol content (BAC) or accidents, can trigger fines upwards of $3,000 to $5,000.
+California drivers convicted of DUI face base court fines ranging from $390 to $1,000.
+Mandatory assessments, state penalties and county fees push total costs into the $1,800 to $2,500 range for a first offense.
+Repeat DUI offenses or those with aggravating factors like high blood alcohol content (BAC) or accidents trigger fines upwards of $3,000 to $5,000.

 - Towing and impound Fees.
-Following a DUI arrest, authorities typically impound the vehicle, and towing costs in California tend to be between $250 and $500, with daily storage fees around $30 to $50 depending on location and duration of impound.
+Authorities impound the vehicle after a DUI arrest.
+Towing costs in California run between $250 and $500, with daily storage fees around $30 to $50, depending on location and duration of impound.

 - Education and treatment.
 All DUI offenders must complete a state-approved alcohol and drug education program.
-First-time offenders generally attend a 12-hour program costing $270 to $367, while more serious or repeat offenses may require longer classes (up to 30 months), which can cost anywhere from $1,200 to over $5,000.
+First-time offenders attend a 12-hour program costing $270 to $367.
+More serious or repeat offenses require longer classes (up to 30 months), costing $1,200 to over $5,000.

 - DMV reinstatement and IID costs.
-To restore your driver’s license, you must pay a DMV reissue fee of typically $125 for administrative suspensions, and maintain an SR-22 form for three years.
-If ordered, installing and monitoring an ignition interlock device (IID) can cost $70 to $150 up front plus $60–$80 per month.
+To restore your driver's license, you pay a DMV reissue fee of $125 for administrative suspensions and maintain an SR-22 form for three years.
+If ordered, installing and monitoring an ignition interlock device (IID) costs $70 to $150 upfront plus $60 to $80 per month.

 - Attorney fees and accident costs.
-Legal representation in DUI cases often costs $2,000 to $6,000, with more complex cases higher still.
-If your DUI involved a crash, you’ll also be responsible for any repair costs, medical bills, restitution, and higher probation-related fees, bringing your total expenses into the $5,000 to $20,000+ range.
+Legal representation in DUI cases costs $2,000 to $6,000 or more for complex cases.
+If your DUI involved a crash, you're responsible for repair costs, medical bills, restitution and higher probation-related fees, with total expenses reaching $5,000 to $20,000+.

 California DUI Car Insurance Requirements